Subtronics

+Jesse Kardon, better known by his alias Subtronics, is an American electronic music producer and DJ from Philadelphia, Pennsylvania.
+He began playing drums as a child and continued through grade school, before discovering EDM in high school.
+He has toured internationally, headlined major festival stages, launched his own annual festivals in North America, and released multiple charting albums.
+In 2020, he founded his own label, Cyclops Recordings.

+Subtronics' freshman album FRACTALS released in January of 2022 and charted at No. 4 on the Dance/Electronic Albums chart and trended globally over K-pop on Twitter/X.

-Jesse Kardon, better known by his alias Subtronics, is an American dubstep DJ and producer from Philadelphia, United States.
-He is best known for his song "Griztronics", a collaboration with Michigan-based electronic music artist GRiZ that peaked on Billboard's Hot Dance/Electronic Songs at the No. 9 position in late 2019.
+He is known for his song "Griztronics", a collaboration with Michigan-based electronic music artist GRiZ that peaked on Billboard's Hot Dance/Electronic Songs at the No. 9 position in late 2019.
 Kardon peaked at No. 10 on Billboard's Next Big Sound chart in September 2019.

-Kardon is known for his mixtape series Now That's What I Call Riddim, though he has stated the mixes are not riddim despite the name.
-Originally released in February 2017, the series has grown to five volumes, with most containing mashups, exclusive mixes, and unreleased music as well as various DJs and producers introducing themselves during interludes.
-The fourth iteration, Now That’s What I Call Riddim Vol. 4, contains around 110 songs from a large number of artists.
-A fifth installment was released in January 2020.
-Kardon marked it as the last in the mix series and included songs by Skrillex, Excision, Doctor P and Boogie T.
+Kardon is married to fellow producer and Dubstep DJ Sonya Broner, also known by her alias Level Up.

+In 2024, Subtronics released his sophomore album TESSERACT, which landed No. 3 for North American debut albums on Spotify, No. 1 on the Apple Dance Charts, and No. 5 on the Dance/Electronic Albums chart.

 Career

-2017: "Revenge Of The Goldfish"
+2017–2020

-On April 28, 2017, Florida-based dubstep producer Midnight Tyrannosaurus collaborated with Kardon to release the song "Revenge Of The Goldfish" via Never Say Die's Black Label imprint.
+On April 28, 2017, Florida-based dubstep producer Midnight Tyrannosaurus collaborated with Kardon to release the song "Revenge Of The Goldfish" via Never Say Die Records' Black Label imprint.
 The song was released for free as part of Never Say Die's sixth Black Friday compilation extended play and sampled a speech originally by Klaus Heissler during an episode of the American animated sitcom American Dad.